Aloof-Barry/ApptTracker/README.txt

 'Reports' tab of the Home Screen.
 The report provides a choice box to select a customer.
 After selecting a customer, the table will populate with all of that customer's appointments in the database.

-LAMDAS function locations (by module) in the program:
+LAMBDAS function locations (by module) in the program:

 	AddCustomer
 		initialize();

+    DAOInterface
+    		customerToString();

 	ModifyCustomer
 		initialize();

-	DAOInterface
-		customerToString();